Adding Language Support

 2. Modify the translations to match your desired language.

-3. Save it as a new file, e.g., de.js for German.
+3. Save it as a new file, e.g., it.js for Italian.

 4. Import it into your project using:

-import "./path-to-your-lang/de.js";
+import "./path-to-your-lang/it.js";

 5. Ensure the browser can detect and apply the language based on user preferences.